 See also Open Research Online for further details of my research publications.

-I am Module Production Chair for A227 (Exploring Religion: Places, Practices, Texts and Experiences), which will have its first presentation in October 2017.
+I was previously Module Production Chair for A227 (Exploring Religion: Places, Practices, Texts and Experiences), which will have its first presentation in October 2017.
 I am also on the team producing Level 1 Arts modules.
 I have previously taught on:

 AA307 Religion in History: Conflict, Conversion and Co-existence and a member of the course teams for: